 More Expressive Verbs, Can Change the Meaning of Your Dialog.

-You should have a good reason to replace said in your dialog tags.
-Using other verbs is a great way to strengthen you dialog, and actually express different emotions.
+Using other verbs may strengthen you dialog, and actually express different emotions.

-There are countless verbs that can take the place of said.
+There are countless verbs that can be used instead of said.

 “I can’t” she wailed